 5. Written Contracts to reduce risk: To put your business on a firm footing and make your business alluring to potential buyers.
 Convert any verbal agreements with employees, customers and suppliers in writing agreements.
 For instance, ask your employees to sign confidentiality agreements to protect the unique characteristic of your product and prepare an employee handbook.
 Reduce staff compensation claims by adding your employees in a safety program.
 Document your product usage terms and product warranty policies.
 Request a major supplier to commit in a written agreement.
 Convince main customers to sign permanent purchase contracts.
 Left nothing to chance and double check all the existing written contacts with customers and suppliers to ensure no contact will require any renegotiation or expire during the negotiation process to make things complicated.
 Arrange everything at least six months before you decide to sell your business.

 6. Get your books in order: Quality buyers want clean financial records, they will ask for tax returns, financial statements, purchase documents and any other financial statement.
 Hire an Accountant to evaluate your financial records according to GAAP (generally accepted accounting principles) and bring credibility to your business with a formal audit.
 Do internal due diligence before putting your business up for sale.
 Calculate revenue growth and realistic projections of profitability.
-A detailed and credible financial record will yield you a higher price for your business.
+A detailed and credible financial record will yield you a higher and more grounded price for your business.

 7. Inventory and Working Capital management: Don’t lower your profit by investing in excess inventory and keeping surplus working capital in the business.
 You only need sufficient inventory to run the business for a period of time and the buyers don’t expect anything else.